amerkurev/django-docker-template/README.md

 > If you don't want to use pytest (for some reason), you can run the tests without pytest using the command below:
 > ```console
-> docker run -it --rm django-docker-template:master python manage.py test
+> docker run --rm django-docker-template:master python manage.py test
 > ```

 6. Interactive shell with the Django project environment: